Azerbaijan and Organization for Economic Co-operation

 The Organization for Economic Co-operation is an intergovernmental organization established in 1985 with cooperation of Turkey, Iran and Pakistan.
-The crucial goal of this organization is to achieve sustainable economic development, promote trade, integrate to the world economy and develop efficient transport system.
+The main goal of this organization is to achieve sustainable economic development, promote trade, integrate to the world economy and develop efficient transport systems.
 Azerbaijan joined the organization in 1992.
-From August 2012 till 2016, the Secretary General of ECO is a representative from Azerbaijan.
+From August 2012 till 2016, the Secretary General of ECO was a representative from Azerbaijan.